Féchín of Fore: Death

 According to the Annals of the Four Masters, Féchín died on 14 February in the year 664 [665], during the plague which struck the island at the time.
 His feast-day is celebrated in Ireland on the 20th of January.

 A story about Féchín and the plague is found both in the Latin Life of Saint Gerald of Mayo and in the notes to the hymn Sén Dé (by Colmán of the moccu Clúasaig) in the Liber Hymnorum.
 It relates that the joint high-kings Diarmait mac Áedo Sláine and Blathmac mac Áedo Sláine appealed to Féchín and other churchmen, asking them to inflict a terrible plague on the lower classes of society and so decrease their number.
 Féchín was one of the churchmen to answer their request and to perish in the event, whereas Gerald kept aloof and survived.

 One of Féchín's fellow victims in the plague of 665 is said to have been St Rónán mac Beraig (son of Berach), founder of Dromiskin Monastery: Druim Inesclainn, whose relics were enshrined in 801.

 The Uí Chrítáin, a clerical dynasty who claimed collateral descent from Lóegaire, ruled his house between the mid-9th century and 978, and asserted that their eponymous ancestor Crítán was Rónán's grandfather.
 The Uí Chrítáin also claimed another five saints as descendants of their line, notably St Columba.

 Veneration

-Places connected with Féchín's cult include: Fore Abbey (Co.
-Westmeath), Cong Abbey (Co.
-Mayo), Omey Island (Co.
-Galway), Ardoilén/High Island (Co.
-Galway), Inishmaan (Co.
-Galway), Claddaghduff (Co.
-Galway), Cleggan (Co.
-Galway) and Termonfeckin (Co.
-Louth).
+Places connected with Féchín's cult include: Fore Abbey (County Westmeath), Cong Abbey (County Mayo), Omey Island (County Galway), Ardoilén/High Island (County Galway), Inishmaan (County Galway), Claddaghduff (County Galway), Cleggan (County Galway) and Termonfeckin (County Louth).
 Around 1200 the Norman landlords known as the De Lacys built a Benedictine Priory dedicated to St Féchín and St Taurin.
-Also, at Ballysadare, (Co.
-Sligo), above the west bank of the river, exist the ruins of St. Fechin's Church, and in the Catholic Church in nearby Colooney is a stained glass portrait of the saint.
+Also, at Ballysadare, (County Sligo), above the west bank of the river, exist the ruins of St. Fechin's Church, and in the Catholic Church in nearby Colooney is a stained glass portrait of the saint.
 Local legend has him as a brother of St. Adomnán of Skreen and Iona, where Adomnán was the successor and first biographer of St. Colm Cille.
 Gilla an Choimded Ó Duillénnáin was a coarb or erenagh of Saint Feichin.